-Amanda Pearson is a wonderful mixed media artist who has shown art with us at the Studio tour for three years.
+Amanda Pearson is a wonderful mixed media artist who has shown art with us at the Studio tour for five years.
 She uses embroidery floss and other materials to delicately weave together paintings.
 Her keen eye for how the individual parts make the whole piece is breathtaking.
 The amount of time she puts into each piece also demonstrates her patience, persistence, and eye for capturing the world around her.

-Amanda, how did you get started in art?
+How did you get started in art?

-I have always made things.
+Amanda: I have always made things.
 For as long as I can remember.
 In elementary school I took every opportunity to present a book report as a diorama or poster rather than writing it.
 I knew the Sunday night closing hours of the art supply stores because most weekends I had some project that I needed to get done before school on Monday (and of course I was always working on it until the last possible minute).
 I took every art class I could in junior high and high school, and majored in art education in college.
 When I graduated, I enrolled in community education art classes to try to figure out the transition to making art as an adult without assignments, critiques, and deadlines.
 And now I make art by gluing embroidery floss.
 Whiile it is unusual, looking back I can see how this has been slowly building throughout my life.

 What have you been working on recently?